 Since UVA rays can cause the most harm to the skin, sun protection factor (SPF) in sunscreens refers to the amount of shielding from UVA rays.
 UVA rays penetrate deep into the epidermis where they can cause long-term skin damage such as premature aging, skin cancer, and hyperpigmentation, among other issues.

 UVB rays affect the outer layer of the skin.
 Signs of overexposure to UVB rays can be seen immediately.
-UVB rays cause sunburn, darken skin hyperpigmentation and can cause sunspots or freckles.
-Learn what skin products can help lighten and brighten skin in our blog Skin Care Power Trio: Tretinoin, Vitamin C And Hydroquinone.
+UVB rays cause sunburn, darken skin, causing hyperpigmentation like sunspots and freckles.

 Both UVA and UVB rays can cause skin cancer.
 According to the American Academy of Dermatology (AAD), everyone needs sunscreen.
 An estimated one in five Americans will develop skin cancer in their lifetime.